 - fresh chopped coriander or parsley

-- To make the chicken stock, place the chicken in a large pot.
+- Place the chicken in a large pot.
 Clean the vegetables and cut them into large pieces.
 Add to the pot.
-Add allspice, cloves, bay leaves, and peppercorns, cover everything with the cold water.
+Add allspice, cloves, bay leaves, and peppercorns; cover everything with cold water.

-- Bring to a light simmer, but don't let the water come to a full boil or the soup will not be as clear anymore.
+- Simmer: Bring to a light simmer, but don't let the water come to a full boil or the soup will not be as clear anymore.
 Simmer the stock lightly, uncovered, for two hours or until the chicken is very tender and cooked through.

 - Remove the chicken and the vegetables from the stock.
 Keep the carrots, but discard the rest of the vegetables and the spices.

 - If desired, you can add some organic chicken stock cubes at this point for a stronger flavor.
 This is optional, add chicken stock cubes and salt according to your taste.

-- While the stock is reducing prepare the fresh vegetables.
+- Prepare vegetables: While the stock is reducing, prepare the fresh vegetables.
 Slice the bell peppers and the remaining onion into thin slices.
 Finely chop the chili.
 Slice the cooked carrots as well.

 - Once the chicken is cool enough to handle, remove its skin and bones.
 Shred the meat and set aside.
 Dra

-- Heat the oil in another soup pan.
+- Cook vegetables: Heat the oil in another soup pan.
 Add the sliced peppers and onion and saute for about 5 minutes, stirring from time to time.
 Add the chopped chili, cayenne pepper, ground cumin, ground coriander, and oregano and stir for another minute.

 - Add the stock to the pot, bring to a boil and let the soup simmer for about 10 minutes.
 Add the drained chickpeas, cooked carrots and chicken meat and continue simmering the soup for another 10 minutes.
 Adjust the soup with salt and pepper.

-- Slice the avocado and grate the cheese.
+- Toppings: Slice the avocado and grate the cheese.
 Sprinkle the soup with fresh coriander (or parsley) and serve with avocado and cheese.